Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Introduction

+The main characteristic of our proposed method {\tool} is the usage of code feature extractor via the convolutional neural network (CNN).
+Inspired by the idea of multi-model fusion (i.e., different models with different structures often learn different features)~\cite{ding2020fusion}, we fuse the local feature representation learned by the code feature extractor with the global context representation learned by the Transformer encoder to improve the generalization ability of the model.
+Moreover, to ensure the robustness of the model, we add adversarial training data to the embedding layers of the encoder and decoder by using the method PGD (Projected Gradient Descent)~\cite{2017Towards}.
+The inclusion of the adversarial training data can both improve the robustness of the model in response to malicious adversarial samples and act as a regularization to reduce the overfitting problem~\cite{2019FreeLB}.
+Finally, we also consider different attention mechanisms to further improve the performance of {\tool}.

-To verify the effectiveness of our proposed method {\tool}, we choose corpus gathered from a web application framework Django, which contains 18,805 pairs of Python statements and corresponding pseudo-code.
-We first compare {\tool} with five state-of-the-art baselines.
-Two baselines~\cite{deng2020code}\cite{oda2015learning} are chosen from the pseudo-code generation domain, and the remaining baselines are chosen from neural machine translation domains.
+To verify the effectiveness of our proposed method {\tool}, we choose two corpora (i.e., Django~\cite{oda2015learning} and SPoC~\cite{kulal2019spoc}) gathered from real-world large-scale projects as our experimental subjects.
+We first compare {\tool} with seven state-of-the-art baselines.
+Three baselines are chosen from the pseudo-code generation domain, and the remaining baselines are chosen from neural machine translation domains.
 We conduct performance comparison in terms of four performance measures, which have been used in previous studies on code comment generation~\cite{hu2020deep}\cite{zhang2020retrieval}.
 Results show the competitiveness of our proposed method.
-Then we also design the research questions to verify the component setting rationality, such as the usage of code feature extractor, the chosen attention mechanism, and the chosen positional encoding method.
-Final results show that the usage of the code feature extractor, the norm-attention mechanism, and the sinusoidal position encoding can achieve the best performance in {\tool}.
-Finally, we also perform sensitivity analysis on the model hyper-parameters and perform a human study to verify the effectiveness of {\tool}.
+Then, we also design the research questions to verify the component setting rationality in {\tool}, such as the usage of code feature extractor and the chosen attention mechanism.
+The final results show that the usage of the code feature extractor and the norm-attention mechanism can achieve the best performance in {\tool}.

-To the best of our knowledge, we summarize the main contributions of our study as follows.
+To our best knowledge, we summarize the main contributions as follows.

-\begin{itemize} \item We propose a novel method {\tool} based on Transformer and code feature extraction.
-Our proposed method {\tool} follows the encoder-decoder structure.
+\begin{itemize} \item We propose a method {\tool} based on code feature extraction and Transformer.
 In the encoder part, {\tool} utilizes both Transformer encoder and code feature extractor to perform encoding for source code.
 In the decoder part, {\tool} resorts to the beam search algorithm for pseudo-code generation.